suryanshsingh2001/Zemetric/README.md

 **Endpoint**: `/api/sms/send`
 **Method**: `POST`
 **Description**: Sends an SMS message to a specified phone number.
-Rate limits are applied based on IP and phone number.
+Rate limits are applied based on IP and phone number via middleware.

 **Request Body**: